-Teo Xiong Sheng Operations Director (Glove)
+Operations Director (Glove)

-He is a Director and shareholder of Inix L&S Gloves Sdn Bhd (formerly known as L&S Gloves Sdn Bhd) ("INIX L&S").
-He oversees the production department as well as supervises and coordinates the repair and maintenance of production equipment.
-In 2019, he co-founded Inix L&S with his uncle, Teo Yoek Leong, and is responsible in overseeing the production processes and quality control standards.
-He has accumulated 13 years of experience in engineering and manufacturing in the glove industry which will drive the expansion of the Group's Glove Business
+He is a Director and shareholder of Inix L&S Gloves Sdn Bhd ("INIX L&S").
+He oversees the production department as well as supervises and coordinates the repair and maintenance of production equipment.In 2019, he co-founded Inix L&S with his uncle, Teo Yoek Leong, and is responsible in overseeing the production processes and quality control standards.
+He has accumulated 13 years of experience in engineering and manufacturing in the glove industry which will drive the expansion of the Group's Glove.

-Presently, he does not hold any directorship in any other public listed companies and listed issuer.
+Presently, he does not hold any directorship in any other public companies and listed issuer.

-He has no family relationship with any Directors and/or major shareholders of the Company nor any conflict of interest in any business arrangement involving the Company.
+He has no family relationship with any Directors and/ or major shareholders of the Company nor any conflict of interest in any business arrangement involving the Company.

-He has not been convicted of any offences within the past five (5) years other than traffic offences, if any, and there have not been any public sanctions nor penalties imposed upon him/her by any relevant regulatory bodies for the financial period ended 30 June 2021.
+He has not been convicted of any offences within the past five (5) years other than traffic offences, if any, and there have not been any public sanctions nor penalties imposed upon him/her by any relevant regulatory bodies for the financial year ended 30 June 2022.